 Of course, as with any class society the separation between rich and poor remains intact and the property of the national bourgeoisie in Venezuela is not threatened:

-...property rights and the structure of the economy remain intact, largely because the government does not want to impede its revenue, prompting relief from the elite and grumbles from the radical left who want greater redistribution of resources. *
+...property rights and the structure of the economy remain intact, largely because the government does not want to impede its revenue, prompting relief from the elite and grumbles from the radical left who want greater redistribution of resources. *And with Venezuela's nationalisation the national bourgeoisie have in fact become richer, quite content with Chavez's changes.
+From an on-the-ground report:

 The fruits were on display at a Caracas expo of luxury vehicles and speedboats.
 Staff at six stands interviewed by the Guardian all said business had never been so good.